A day after its neighbor released historic betting numbers, Pennsylvania sports betting figures for September were released by the state on Tuesday.

 Mobile Continues To Flourish

-PA gambling figures from the August Pennsylvania report indicated sports bettors going online to make their bets to the tune of a $527.43 million handle, up 65.8% from August’s $318.13 million.
+PA online gambling figures from the August Pennsylvania report indicated sports bettors going online to make their bets to the tune of a $527.43 million handle, up 65.8% from August’s $318.13 million.
 Online was 91.1% of the market.

 Fall Success Should Continue